 Fulvic Acids form a bridge between inorganic trace minerals and organic ones, effectively binding to and converting inorganic minerals into their organic form; a transformation that allows minerals to become readily absorbable nutrients that plants and animals (including humans!) can fully assimilate.

-Over and above these benefits, fulvic acid exhibits powerful immune-boosting, antioxidant, and anti-aging effects.
+Over and above these benefits, fulvic acid exhibits powerful immune-boosting and antioxidant.

 We would normally obtain these acids from fresh produce but due to modern intervention (pesticides, chemical water treatment, etc), we lack them in our diet.
 Shilajit contains them in perfect proportions for optimal nutrition and well-being.